theodoremoreland/CheeseCatalog/README.md

-# Cheese MVC Persistent
+# Cheese Menu

 A web application for creating and managing cheese menus.
 Read below for an image based demonstration of the application.

-*This application was for an assignment at LaunchCode's Lc101 2018*
+_This application was for an assignment at LaunchCode's Lc101 2018_

 ## Table of contents